'I just thought it was the end': Woman survives bear attack in northern Sask. | CBC News

 She saw the bear pushing against the front door.
 The bear then ambled over to a side window and started tearing through the screen.

-"His claws just ripped through it like nothing," she said, recalling her husband beat its paw away.
+"His claws just ripped through it like nothing," she said, recalling her husband made a banging noise to scare it away.

-Kids alone in tent
+Kids nearby in tent

-Once the bear left, Schroeder found herself worrying about others at the campsite, including kids alone in a pop-up tent nearby, with no way to warn them of the impending intruder.
+Once the bear left, Schroeder found herself worrying about others at the campsite, including kids nearby in a pop-up tent, with no way to warn them of the impending intruder.

 "Honey, I think I'm going to go out there," she told her husband.